poyea/grimoire/coding/binary-search.typ

 Crossover typically n = 32-128 depending on element size and access pattern.

+*Why the crossover exists:*
+- Binary search: O(log n) comparisons, but each comparison may cause a cache miss due to random memory access, costing approximately 200 cycles per miss
+- Linear search: O(n) comparisons, but sequential memory access allows the CPU's hardware prefetcher to preload cache lines (64 bytes = 16 integers for int32), reducing the effective cost to approximately 4-5 cycles per element

+For small n (typically 32-128 depending on element size), the O(n) × 4 cycles of linear search is less than O(log n) × 200 cycles of binary search with cache misses.

 == Eytzinger (BFS) Layout

 *Idea:* Store array in breadth-first order like a binary heap.
 Improves cache locality - children are close to parent in memory.